Some work is allowed on protected vegetation without a permit. These permit exemptions are set by the Natural Assets Local Law 2003.

 If the threat is not immediate and significant, you must apply for a permit to work on protected vegetation.

-Protected vegetation can be pruned for maintenance purposes or to manage a hazardous situation.
+Protected vegetation can be pruned and managed for maintenance purposes or to manage a hazardous situation.

 If you want to remove weeds from a large area or from any waterway or wetland, you should firstly download the: